puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 interactive lessons or *quests*.

-At this point, you should have the Learning VM set up and an open session in your browser-based terminal or SSH client.
+At this point, you should have the Learning VM set up and an open session in your SSH client.
 If not, please return to the Setup section for instructions on getting started.

 Before we get into Puppet itself, this lesson provides with a brief introduction to the `quest` tool that you will use throughout the rest of this